ikhemissi/azure-ipaas-workshop/docs/workshop.md

 ### Check the Logic App Workflows

-A **workflows** is a series of operations that define a task, business process, or workload.
-Each workflow always starts with a single trigger operation, after which you must add one or more action operations.
+A **workflow** is a series of operations that define a task, business process, or workload.
+Each workflow always starts with a single trigger operation, after which you must add one or more `actions`.

 #### Check the Event Grid trigger in Logic App

 <div class="info" data-title="Note">

-> A **trigger** is the first operation in any workflow that specifies the criteria to meet before running any subsequent operations in that workflow.
+> A **trigger** is the first operation in any workflow that specifies the criteria to meet before running any subsequent **action** in that workflow.
 In this lab, we want to **trigger an event when a new file is uploaded in a storage account**.

 </div>